 An MRI scan can image all of the structures in your spine, including soft tissue, discs, nerves and bones.
 However, an image like this is expensive and you need to be referred by a specialist.
 If your physiotherapist suspects anything more than an inflamed sacroiliac joint, you will be referred to the right specialist.

-Why is the pain from my sacroiliitis not getting better?
+Why is the pain not getting better?

 What NOT to do